umidev/mapnik-utils/sandbox/ports/README.txt

 'py25-mapnik' is under development and once ready will be branched into a 'py26' version.

-The port script takes advantage of new options in SVN trunk to handle custom builds.
+The port script takes advantage of new options in the 0.6.0 release to handle custom builds.
 One example is the ability to request linking against the non-system/framework version of Python with FRAMEWORK_PYTHON=False.
 (see http://lists.berlios.de/pipermail/mapnik-users/2008-April/000865.html)